w3f/General-Grants-Program/grants/grant_application_template_community.md

 # Project name

 ## Project Description
-If this application is for a particular grant programme then please indicate that in the first line of this section.
+If this application is in response to an RFP then please indicate this in the first line.

 * Please provide a brief description of the project here.
 This is likely more important for speculative applications, but also worth providing some description here of the team's intent with the project.
 * An indication of why this project is good for the ecosystem.